 One: the vibe.
 Chin Chin was one of the first restaurants to purposely cultivate a dim, lively ambience.
 Arguably, it’s still one of the best at it.
 PBS radio DJ Miss Goldie compiles the upbeat playlists, which positively boom from the Urban Intelligence sound system.

 Two: Benjamin Cooper.
 The Lucas Group’s executive chef knows his way around Thai cuisine as well as any Australian chef.
-Except maybe David Thompson, who lived in Bangkok for many years.
+Except maybe David Thompson, who he trained under.

 From pad thai to fiery papaya salad, roti to massaman curry, Chin Chin’s vivid dishes are a testament to Cooper’s ground-up approach.
 Each week, the kitchen staff hand-picks about 7000 bunches of coriander, Thai basil and Vietnamese mint, rather than accept the bruising, imperfect work of a machine.
 You can taste the difference.